Integrations

 A BMS — Building Management System — is the control system that runs a building's HVAC, lighting, and energy infrastructure.
 It's also the largest underused source of operational data in modern facilities.

-FrostLogic Explore reads from a BMS via standard protocols (BACnet, Modbus, OPC UA) or vendor APIs.
-The connection is read-only by default — Explore adds intelligence on top, it does not replace your control system.
+How FrostLogic reads a BMS.
+FrostLogic Explore reads from a BMS over standard protocols (BACnet, Modbus, OPC UA) or vendor APIs.
+The connection is read-only by default — Explore adds an analytics and decision layer on top, it does not replace your control system.

 Related terms